awsdocs/amazon-s3-developer-guide/doc_source/policy-eval-walkthrough-download-awscli.md

 region = us-east-1
 ```

-To execute a command using these user credentials, you add the `--profile` parameter specifying the profile name\.
+To run a command using these user credentials, you add the `--profile` parameter specifying the profile name\.
 The following AWS CLI command retrieves a listing of objects in `examplebucket` and specifies the `AccountBadmin` profile\.

 ```
 aws s3 ls s3://examplebucket --profile AccountBadmin
 ```

 Alternatively, you can configure one set of user credentials as the default profile by changing the `AWS_DEFAULT_PROFILE` environment variable from the command prompt\.
-Once you've done this, whenever you execute AWS CLI commands without the `--profile` parameter, the AWS CLI will use the profile you set in the environment variable as the default profile\.
+Once you've done this, whenever you perform AWS CLI commands without the `--profile` parameter, the AWS CLI will use the profile you set in the environment variable as the default profile\.

 ```
 $ export AWS_DEFAULT_PROFILE=AccountAadmin